Tag: thailand

 Understanding Medical Malpractice:

-Medical malpractice refers to instances where healthcare professionals fail to provide the standard of care expected within their field, leading to harm or injury to patients.
+Medical malpractice refers to instances where healthcare professionals fail to provide the standard of care expected within their field, leading to harm or personal injury to patients.
 These cases may involve misdiagnosis, surgical errors, medication mistakes, negligent treatment, lack of informed consent, and more.

 Legal Framework: